blazecolby/Financial-Machine-Learning/README.md

 Backtest overfitting is our equivalent to “P versus NP”.

 U.S. National Laboratories are among the research centers with the longest track record and experience in using ML.

+When looking at machine learning in finance, reading Advances in Financial Machine Learning by Marcos Lopez De Prado is a good place to start.
+This is a good source for explainability in a domain specific context due to the fact that most, if not all, of the information in the book is based on both academic rigor and practicality through application from AUM.

+When we look at a deep learning model and we take an algorithm like lime or like Shap values, we are essentially taking an abstraction of the inner workings of a model.
+Each algorithm giving a slightly different interpretation or perspective on the data from that model.
+When we look at these examples they are domain agnostic, and therefore add a layer of abstraction away from the nuances that may come from explainability from a specific domain or a specific exmample.

+It's important to reiterate that interpretability is different than explainability, and that not all explainable models are interpretable.

+Let's dive in to some examples from De Prado to get a better sense of this.

+First, let's go straight to the meat on the bone, the black box.

+We can further pin down the black box by looking at feature importances.
+Notably, understanding feature importance opens up the proverbial black box.

+- We can gain insight into the patterns identified by the classifier if we understand what source of information is indispensable to it.

+Yes, the algorithm has learned without us directing the process.
+- But that does not mean that we cannot (or should not) take a look at what the algorithm has found.
+    - This in and of itself is what explainability is.
+Finding any means possible to better understand what's happening and what's being said of an ml algorithm.

+Once we know what features are important, we can learn more by running expirements.
+Here are some examples of questions/expirements provided by Prado:
+- Are these features important all the time, or only in some specific environments?
+- What triggers a change in importance over time?
+Can those regime switches be predicted?
+- Are those important features also relevant to other related financial instruments?
+- Are they relevant to other asset classes?
+- What are the most relevant features across all financial instruments?
+- What is the subset of features with the highest rank correlation across the entire investment universe?

+"Backtesting is not a research tool.
+Feature importance is."
+- " Marcos Lopez de Prado "
+- Advances in Financial Machine Learning (2018)